simdjson/simdjson/doc/parse_many.md

 You should expect the main thread to be fully occupied while the worker thread is partially busy (e.g., 80% of the time).

+If you compile simdjson with thread support and you still do not want simdjson to use threads, you can forcefully disable them by setting the SIMDJSON_DO_NOT_USE_THREADS_NO_MATTER_WHAT macro to 1 in C++, or by passing SIMDJSON_DO_NOT_USE_THREADS_NO_MATTER_WHAT=ON to cmake.
+It is a compile-time decision: if you disable the threads with SIMDJSON_DO_NOT_USE_THREADS_NO_MATTER_WHAT, you will not be able to use threads in simdjson unless you recompile.

 Support
 -------